jlfwong/speedscope/README.md

 Visit https://www.speedscope.app, then either browse to find a profile file or drag-and-drop one onto the page.
 The profiles are not uploaded anywhere -- the application is totally in-browser.

+For offline use, or convenience in the terminal, you can also install speedscope via npm:

+    npm install -g speedscope

+Invoking `speedscope /path/to/profile` will load speedscope in your default browser.

 ## Supported file formats

 ### Chrome